 For quotes within a quote: If you use single quotation marks, then use double quotation marks for quotes within the quote, and vice versa.

-How not to use quotation marks We often see quotation marks used for emphasis on shop signs and windows.
-Please do not do this.
-If you need to emphasise a word, use italics, bold or underline.
-Most importantly, whichever style you choose, be consistent.
-What next?
-If you have written a book in New Zealand English and this all sounds too overwhelming, I can help.
-I am a copy-editor and proofreader based in New Zealand.
-My business, Clearlingo Editing and Proofreading, caters to all writers of fiction and non-fiction books.
-I can discuss with you where your book is at and what you need to do next.
-For more information on how I can help you make your book shine, please contact me on: www.clearlingo.co.nz/contact.
-I would love to hear from you.
+Contact me today to discuss how I can help you achieve your goals with clear, professional writing.
 Related articles: New Zealand English: Punctuation Inside or Outside Quotation Marks External Sources: Hughes, J., & Wallace, D. (2010).
 Fit to Print : The Writing & Editing Style Guide for Aotearoa New Zealand.
 Wellington, New Zealand: Dunmore Publishing.
 The Chicago Manual of Style Oxford University Press, (2016).
 New Oxford Style Manual (3rd ed.).
 United Kingdom: Oxford University Press.
 Comments are closed.

 |